Sexual harassment: China

 In China, the 2005 Law for the Protection of Women's Rights and Interests of the People's Republic of China states "sexual harassment against women is prohibited" although the law does not explicitly define what sexual harassment is.

 Sexual harassment is still pervasive within Chinese culture.
 A 2018 survey of female journalists revealed that 80% had experienced unwanted behavior, and an online survey of college students from all 34 provinces the same year revealed that 75% of female students and 35% of male students had experienced sexual harassment.

 Lebanon

 As of 2020, it is estimated that one in four women in Lebanon have been subjected to some form of unsolicited sexual advance, ranging from verbal to physical.
 On 21 December 2020, the Lebanese Parliament passed a law criminalizing sexual harassment.
-There was no national legislation to directly criminalize sexual harassment prior, with draft laws being proposed several times without effect.
+There was no national legislation to directly criminalize sexual harassment before this, with draft laws being proposed several times without effect.